Updated January 20, 2026. Originally published May 12, 2025.

 Government contractors cannot rely on old habits and personal relationships alone.
 The new, younger generation grew up in a digital world and expects information to be readily available online.

-And, as people leave the federal government workforce, established relationships are being disrupted and the race to develop new ones is on.
+And, as people leave the federal government workforce, established relationships are being disrupted, and the race to develop new ones is on.

 To meet this reality, government contractors must consider all channels, leveraging digital and in-person communication opportunities.